Minshal2004/union_shop/README.md

 git push
 ```

-If you made a small mistake, you can revert to a previous commit:

-1. View your commit history: `git log --oneline`
-2. Find the commit hash (e.g., `abc1234`) where things were working
-3. Revert to that commit: `git reset --hard abc1234`
-4. Force push if needed: `git push --force`

-If things are completely broken and are unrecoverable, you can start fresh by re-forking the repository:

-1. Delete your forked repository on GitHub (Settings → Danger Zone → Delete this repository)
-2. Fork the original repository again: [https://github.com/manighahrmani/union_shop](https://github.com/manighahrmani/union_shop)
-3. Clone your fresh fork and start again

-Regular commits not only help you recover from mistakes, but also demonstrate your development process.
-Remember you are marked based on your commits.
+If you make a mistake and need to revert to a previous commit, you can view your commit history with `git log --oneline`, find the commit hash where things were working (for example, `abc1234`), and revert to that commit with `git reset --hard abc1234`.
+If necessary, you can force push with `git push --force`.
+In extreme cases where your repository is completely broken and unrecoverable, you can start fresh by deleting your forked repository on GitHub (Settings → Danger Zone → Delete this repository), forking the original repository again from [https://github.com/manighahrmani/union_shop](https://github.com/manighahrmani/union_shop), and cloning your fresh fork.

+AI tools can are valuable during development, and you are encouraged to use them.
+However, you must apply the best practices taught in the worksheets, particularly those covered in [Worksheet 6](https://manighahrmani.github.io/sandwich_shop/worksheet-6.html).
+AI-generated code should be reviewed, understood, and adapted to fit your application properly.
+Blindly copying AI suggestions without understanding them will likely result in poor code quality and may not meet the requirements.
+Use AI as a learning aid and coding partner rather than a replacement for your own understanding and decision-making.

 ## License